Spicy Szechuan Dumpling Soup

-This spicy Szechuan dumpling soup is like a warm hug – savory, a little sweet, and packed with umami flavors for the perfect meal on a cold night.
+This spicy Szechuan dumpling soup is like a warm hug for your stomach.
+The savory, sweet, and powerful umami flavors make for the perfect meal on a cold night.
+Add in a fresh batch of our homemade pork dumplings and you won’t be sad about the coming cold, dark months.

 This savory and spicy dish finds the perfect middle ground between a Szechuan dumpling sauce and a Chinese dumpling soup, a goal my dad and I have been striving for since we had some of the best Szechuan dumplings at a restaurant that is now sadly closed.
-But of course, that is the whole dream Nicole and I had when we created The Candid Cooks – to make restaurant quality meals at home and allow others to share in that experience.

 - Broth – We use both vegetable broth and chicken broth to provide a depth of flavor that is missed with just one or the other.
 However, if you want a vegetarian Chinese soup, follow the same process using only vegetable broth.

 - Sauce – This is where the main flavor of the soup comes from.
-Our spicy Szechuan sauce consists of the following ingredients: soy sauce, rice vinegar, chili oil, hoisin sauce, sesame oil, brown sugar, minced garlic, powdered ginger, salt, and of course, fresh finely ground Sichuan pepper.
+Our spicy Szechuan sauce consists of the following ingredients: soy sauce, rice vinegar, chili oil, hoisin sauce, sesame oil, brown sugar, minced garlic, powdered ginger, salt, and of course, fresh finely ground Szechuan pepper.

 - Dumplings or wontons – We highly recommend using freshly made steamed dumplings (you can find our pork dumpling recipe here).
 However you can also use the store bought wontons or dumplings of your choice.
 If making your own dumplings, just be sure they are sealed tight, otherwise they’ll fall apart in your soup.
 While they may taste the same, all your hard work folding dumplings will be lost!